DrGER2/MMI3G-HDD-Prep-Tool/README.md

 Usage:

-Copy the script to a QNX 6.5 VM running in VMware Player.  chmod +x mkmmi3gphdd
+Copy the script to a QNX 6.5.0SP1 or later VM running in VMware Player.  chmod +x mkmmi3gphdd

 Attach a new or unpartitioned HDD/SDD to the VM as a UMASS device.
 Use ls -o /dev/umass* to determine the umass NUMBER.